Skip to main content

 Once, a draft has been written out it will need to go through the approval process.
 The approval process involves various interest parties to ensure that all policies are substantially legal and follow state and federal regulations.

-- Once the policy team, Human Resources and OGC are aligned, the sponsor will present the proposed policy to the President’s Council for conceptual approval.
+2. Once the policy team, Human Resources, and OGC are satisfied with the policy draft, the sponsor will present the proposed policy to the President’s Council for conceptual approval.
 The President’s Council may

-- Once approved by the President’s Council, the Office of Compliance & Ethics will send the draft policy to the BYU Office of the General Counsel, for final review.
-The BYU Office of the General Counsel will
+3. Once the policy is approved by the President’s Council, the Office of Compliance & Ethics will send the draft policy to OGC for final legal review.
+OGC will review the policy for compliance with the law and consistency and harmony among university policies and then

-- Once the policy is reviewed by the BYU Office of the General Counsel (and the President’s Council if further discussion occurred), Compliance is responsible for:
+4. Once the policy is reviewed by the OGC (and approved by the President’s Council if there were further substantive revisions), the Office of Compliance & Ethics is responsible for

 Documentation